 Eastern Europe and Russia: Albania, Belarus, Bosnia and Herzegovina, Croatia, Kosovo, Macedonia, Moldova, Montenegro, Russia, Serbia, Ukraine

 Eurasia and Central Asia: Armenia, Azerbaijan, Georgia, Kazakhstan, Turkey

-Some EU countries not defined as developing countries by the Terra Viva Grants Directory are eligible as well.
+Some supported EU countries not defined as developing countries by the Terra Viva Grants Directory.